bekiralti/villas-controller-usage-guide/readme.md

     },
     "components": [
         {
-            Component 1 and its properties aka key-value pairs, },
+            Component 1 and its settings,
+        },
         {
-            CO
+            Component 2 and its settings,
+        },
+        {
+            ...
+        },
+        {
+            Component i and its settings,
+        },
+        {
+            ...
+        },
+        {
+            Component n and its settings
         }
     ]
 }
 ```

-You arrive to this conclusion once you analyze the code and start drawing the UML diagram.
-I will show the UML diagram but you can skip it.
+Eventhough the following UML diagram belongs to the more detailed explanation [with_code_explanation](with_code_explanation/readme.md), I think it still helps in understanding how each Component is build.
 ![villas-controller-uml](villas-controller-uml.svg)

-The same diagram can also be found on the [official documentation](https://villas.fein-aachen.org/docs/controller/protocol).
+A better, sleaker version of the same diagram can be found in the [official documentation](https://villas.fein-aachen.org/docs/controller/protocol).

+Let's a have look at a random Component *i*.
+VILLAScontroller first decides to which *category* this Component belongs.
+Let's get straight to the

 The *Components* have a hierarchical structure.
 The first *layer* defines the `category`.
 A *Component* can be of category